airswap/token-unit/javascript/README.md

 ## ES5 or ES6?

 Since we made this library compatible with both NodeJS and React, we realized that there is an issue with Webpack and ES6 files.
-To solve this, we released an ES5 compatible version of the library.
-You can find the ES5 library [here](https://www.npmjs.com/package/token-unit-es5).
-Or use the ES6 library [here](https://www.npmjs.com/package/token-unit).
+To solve this, we released an ES5 compatible version of the library as v0.2.1.
+Moving forward, we will transpile our ES6 code to ES5 standards for publishing on NPM.

 ## Questions or comments?